You cannot register for credit classes from the Continuing Education website. Register for credit classes using the Campus Information System (CIS).

 Students registered at the University of Utah are eligible to receive an identification card which entitles them to library and other privileges.
 Please visit the UCard Office online or call 801-581-2273.

-At the University's off-campus sites in Bountiful, Murray and Sandy, there is plenty of free parking at each location.
+At the University's off-campus site in Sandy, there is plenty of free parking.